sahar2339/argocd/README.md

        $ kubectl apply -f <https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.1.1/deploy/static/provider/cloud/deploy.yaml>

-4. Visit the [Vultr Load Balancers dashboard](https://my.vultr.com/loadbalancers) and get the IP Address of the Load Balancer.
+4. Visit the Load Balancers dashboard and get the IP Address of the Load Balancer.

 5. Create a `DNS` record in your domain that points to the IP of the Load Balancer.